The Case for a Defined-Outcome Strategy

-Defined-outcome strategies can be implemented with options of differing time expirations such as quarterly or annually.
-Since the premium costs of the bear put spread will change over time, this will result in a different call strike price and therefore a different upside cap during each outcome period.
-Ultimately, this results in a final payoff structure in which the strategy will achieve the full upside potential up to a cap, with the ability to provide a specified level of protection on losses.
-Hence, these multiple legs helps create the defined outcome characteristics of a strategy like this.
+Defined-outcome strategies can be implemented using options with differing time expirations such as quarterly or annually.
+Since the premium cost of the bear put spreads will change over time, this will likely result in a different call strike price and therefore a different upside cap during each outcome period.
+Ultimately, the combination results in a final payoff structure that will likely allow the strategy to achieve full upside potential, up to a cap, with the ability to provide a specified level of protection on losses.
+Hence, these multiple legs help create the defined outcome characteristics of a strategy like this.

 Why Should Investors Consider Defined-Outcome Strategies?

-After a period of low interest rates and strong equity performance for most of the past decade, the current inflationary environment has resulted in central banks across the globe increasing interest rates at an enhanced pace, in an attempt to bring down inflation.
-Rate hikes may continue in the early stages of 2023 putting pressure on many of the same companies that benefitted from the previously low interest rate environment.
-The bond market has naturally been adversely affected as well, with substantial losses for the typical 60/40 portfolio and a side-effect of rising correlations between equity and fixed income markets.
-With the potential for higher volatility, it may make sense for investors to explore a defined-outcome strategy for additional sources of portfolio diversification beyond typical asset classes.
+After a period of low interest rates and strong equity performance for most of the past decade, the recent inflationary environment led central banks around the globe to increase interest rates at an enhanced pace.
+This activity has slowed in the late stages of 2023.
+However, companies that benefitted from the previous low interest rate environment are still under pressure.
+The bond market has been adversely affected as well, with noteworthy weakness for the typical 60/40 portfolio and a side-effect of rising correlations between equity and fixed income markets.
+With the potential for higher volatility, it may make sense to explore a defined-outcome strategy for additional sources of portfolio diversification beyond typical asset classes.

 As the COVID-19 pandemic showed, the risk of an unknown event or a market correction could always be looming on the horizon.
-For risk-averse investors, expecting potential capitulation within equity markets, limiting left tail risk may be a priority as opposed to maximising gains.
+Expecting potential capitulation within equity markets, limiting left tail risk may be a priority as opposed to maximizing gains.
 A defined-outcome strategy can potentially allow an investor to achieve multiple objectives.
 If equity markets were to fall, a defined-outcome strategy would be expected to provide its specified level of downside protection.
-However, if markets were to rise, the investor could still participate in the potential upside of the underlying asset.
+However, if markets were to rise, participation in the potential upside of the underlying asset is still possible.

 Defined-Outcome Strategies Can Potentially Help Alleviate Portfolio Volatility

 Investors have typically sought different types of strategies to lower their portfolio’s volatility and mitigate substantial downside movements on particular assets.
 One common example of this is by purchasing a protective put.
 These types of option strategies simply purchase a long position on an underlying asset paired with a long put option on the same asset for a level of downside protection.
-The difference between a protective put and a zero-cost put spread collar, such as a defined-outcome strategy, is that a protective put strategy is expected to have a net premium cost while this is not an expectation of a defined-outcome strategy that uses a covered call to offset costs.
-Therefore, the trade-off is that a protective put may offer higher potential upside, but a defined-outcome strategy may offer a higher level of equity risk reduction to the underlying asset.
+The difference between a protective put and a zero-cost put spread collar, such as a defined-outcome strategy, is that a protective put strategy is expected to have a net premium cost while a defined-outcome strategy is expected to use a covered call to offset premium costs.
+Therefore, the trade-off is that a protective put may offer higher potential upside, but a defined-outcome strategy may offer a higher level of equity risk reduction related to the underlying asset.

-For investors looking to mitigate broader volatility, they may seek a low volatility factor strategy.
-These types of portfolios tend to be constructed by filtering through a larger index universe to create a portfolio of low volatility equities over a specific period.
+Employing a low volatility factor strategy could be useful in terms of mitigating broader volatility.
+These types of portfolios tend to be constructed by filtering through a larger index universe to create a roster of low volatility equities over a specific period.
 Implementing a defined-outcome strategy on a broad index such as the S&P 500 may serve as another option to offset sector risks of low volatility factor strategies to achieve a more explicit level of volatility reduction.
 Furthermore, a defined-outcome strategy can potentially serve as a complement to the traditional 60/40 equity/fixed income split to improve diversification through the options market.

 While markets tend to rise over the long term, there are opportunities for investors to endure a less volatile experience.
-Using a defined-outcome strategy within a portfolio may provide investors with a way to mitigate potential downside risks while also participating in rising markets.
-With an explicit level of downside protection over the life of the options overlay, defined-outcome strategies have historically been utilised by investors to minimise equity volatility while avoiding the duration risks of fixed income securities to stay invested in equities for longer.
+Using a defined-outcome strategy within a portfolio could provide a way to mitigate potential downside risks while also participating in rising markets.
+With an explicit level of downside protection over the life of the options overlay, defined-outcome strategies have historically been utilized by investors to minimize equity volatility while avoiding the duration risks of fixed income securities to stay invested in equities for longer.